GuilloteauQ/GuilloteauQ/README.md

 ### Hi there 👋

+My name is Quentin, I am a PhD Student at UGA in beautiful Grenoble, France.

+I am working on Autonomic Management in HPC Systems.

 <!--
 **GuilloteauQ/GuilloteauQ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.